-Just a 10-minute ferry from the port of Pounta on the west coast of Paros, little Antiparos Island makes for a perfect little day trip.
+Easily accessible from Paros with or without a car, Antiparos Island makes for a perfect little day trip.
 Antiparos offers a relaxed atmosphere in its traditional villages, charming marinas filled with fishing boats, idyllic beaches, and authentic Greek tavernas.
 Ferries from Paros arrive at the harbor of the main village, Antiparos Town, with its whitewashed, blocky houses and bougainvillea-lined pathways.
 Only steps from the port are the ruins of a 15th-century Venetian castle, built to defend the island from pirates (very little of the castle remains intact).
 From the port or castle, visitors are between 5 and 15-minutes’ walk of 5 beaches wonderful beaches (1 with a beach club, 3 with nearby tavernas, and 1 secluded nude beach with no amenities).
 But the best beaches are farther south at Soros (on the way, check out the Cave of Antiparos with stalagmites and stalactites) and Saint George, with sunset views.
 Heading in or out of the port, grab a meal at To Stathero, the best seafood restaurant on the island.

 13. Santa Maria Beach